ARTICLES

 Plant Needs:

 I know having so many options for rare houseplants may be overwhelming; there is only so much space in the house!
-You would be surprised as to how I have not run out of room with hosting 71 plant residents thus far.
-The upside could be that although rare houseplants, many of these plants can be found if sought after.
+The upside, however, could be that although they are rare houseplants, many of them can be easily found if sought after.
 Whether it be social media, your other plant friend, or the grocery store, rare houseplants are all around!

 YOU MAY ALSO LIKE